commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ## Prerequisite

-To use the API you need to
+To use the APIs you need to :

-* Register and Login on web App (dev.commercio.app/commercio.app
+* Register and Login on web App (dev.commercio.app or commercio.app)
-* Own a valid membership (Bronze,Silver,Gold) and get your id account  (or own wallet address  example : `did:com:1r0sk6stfm6d5jtfcne2jxd7s7n2whp35tjm7zl` )
+* Own a valid membership (Bronze,Silver,Gold) and get your `ID account`  (or own wallet address  example : `did:com:1r0sk6stfm6d5jtfcne2jxd7s7n2whp35tjm7zl` )
-* Own enough CCC (Commerce Cash Credits) to pay the fees of the transactions you send
+* Own enough CCCs (Commerce Cash Credits) to pay for the sending of the transactions.

-## CommercioAPI overview
+## CommercioAPIs overview
 Brief overview of the available functions.
-Refer tho the specific API guide for more details.
+Refer tho the specific APIs guide for more details.

 For any support or questions regarding the API or the documentation please open an <a href="https://github.com/commercionetwork/commercionetwork/issues" target="_blank">Issue </a>